 If possible, feed your baby shortly before the hearing test.
 Make sure you have everything you need to keep them comfortable and happy.

 The tests give more detailed information about your baby's hearing.
-They won't hurt or be uncomfortable for your baby, and you'll be able to stay with them while the tests are done.
+They will not hurt or be uncomfortable for your baby, and you'll be able to stay with them while the tests are done.

 You may want to take your partner or a friend or relative with you to the appointment.

-Your audiologist will usually be able to explain the results at the end of the appointment.
+The audiologist will usually be able to give you the results at the end of the appointment.
 They'll explain what the results mean for your baby's hearing and whether they need any more tests.

 What does it mean if my baby has permanent hearing loss?